microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ## Profiles

 A profile contains the settings applied when a new WT tab is opened.
-Each profile is identified by a GUID and contains a number of other fields
+Each profile is identified by a GUID and contains a number of other fields.

 * Which command line to execute.
 This can include arguments #TODO Test this assumption, I only read the code
 * Starting directory